-Staffing at the K-12 sites will be provided by graduates of Parkland's education and training courses. in the local adult education center.
-The cybernavigators and summer- interns will be a teaching corps for all the community.
-They will make it the "in thing" tobe computer literate and enjoy social networking and content moved across bigbroadband.
-By working with the community Parkland College and drawing on various standards for computer literacy, we hope to have a will create a community-sanctioned set of standards ranging from beginner to expert so that our network of labs will be able to credential itself.
+Education: ANN BISHOP AND IMANI BAZELL WILL ADD TEXT HERE----Along with bring big broadband to education-related anchor institutions, UC2B will install/support/teach at workstations in the local adult education center.
+The cybernavigators and summer interns will be a teaching corps for all the community.
+They will make it the "in thing" to be computer literate and enjoy social networking and content moved across big broadband.
+By working with the community and drawing on various standards for computer literacy, we hope to have a community-sanctioned set of standards ranging from beginner to expert so that our network of labs will be able to credential itself.
 This process will in turn impact all local educational institutions and processes.